 Always use an effective silage additive, short chop, roll well with heavy machines and narrow tyres.
 Roll no more than 15cms at a time.
 Dish the sides so the rolling gets right to the wall.
 Save some wet forage for the top metre where possible.

 The clamp should be slightly domed to run off water but do not overfill the clamp.
 Have no shoulders or ramps greater than 30o slopes.
-Use Silostop Oxygen barrier film, then a black sheet, then a net, and then apply weight evenly over the surface of the net.
+Use Oxygen barrier film rather than cling film, side sheet with Oxygen barrier wall film, then a black sheet on top, then a net, and then apply weight evenly over the surface of the net.
 Tyres or lorry tyre sidewalls work well.

 Use a quality inoculant designed for improved face stability

-Where crop dry matters are greater than 28% DM or usage rates are low use a quality inoculant designed for improved face stability such as Ultra-Sile Premium, Ultra-Sile Dry or Ultra-Sile Arable.
+Where crop dry matters are greater than 28% DM or usage rates are low use a quality inoculant designed for improved face stability such as Ultra-Sile Dry, Ultra-Sile HiDri, Ultra-Sile Maize or Ultra-Sile Arable.

 Sheet immediately the pit is filled.
 All seams and edges must be airtight.
 Use gravel bags at edges and seams, bottom of the ramp and across the face.
 Tape the seams if necessary.
 Ideally do not open the clamp for at least 6 weeks.